 With many airlines cutting luggage allowances and increasing the cost of taking extra baggage on holiday, taking you diving equipment with you on holiday can be extremely expensive and sometimes not even possible!.
-If you buy arrange of Diving Accessories you can easily customise rental equipment with your own Diving Accessories.
+If you buy a range of Diving Accessories you can easily customise rental equipment with your own Diving Accessories.

-Gone are the leaky prescription goggles of years gone by our range of prescription goggles are made with silicone seals to provide a comfortable seal and excellent fit, here are a few tips on getting your swimming prescription goggles to fit perfectly.
+Gone are the leaky prescription goggles of years gone by.
+Our range of prescription goggles are made with silicone seals to provide a comfortable seal and excellent fit.
+Here are a few tips on getting your swimming prescription goggles to fit perfectly.

 Place the prescription goggles over the eyes before fitting the strap.
 Pressure should then be applied to the prescription goggles, if suction is achieved then the prescription goggles will provide a leak free fit.

 The strap should then be fitted.
 The purpose of the strap is to hold the prescription goggles in position - not to provide the seal.
 A firm not too tight fit that does not apply any awkward pressure to the face is the perfect fit.

 Adjustment of head strap may be necessary.
 Always remove prescription goggles first.
 Then adjust the head band until you get a comfortable fit.
 It is also essential to adjust the nose bridge for both comfort and a water tight seal.
 Slide lenses closer or further apart one notch at a time until you get the perfect fit.
 If you are looking for high performance prescription goggles that will give you the perfect fit the look no further than our Dragon prescription goggles.